Horizon 8 Architecture

 A pod is made up of a group of interconnected Connection Servers that broker connections to desktops or published applications.

-- Multiple pods can be interconnected by either using the Horizon Universal Broker or by using Cloud Pod Architecture (CPA).
+• Multiple pods can be interconnected by using Cloud Pod Architecture (CPA).

 The resource capacity for a pod is provided by one or more resource blocks.
-Each block is made up of one or more resource vSphere clusters, and each block has its own vCenter Server.
-The number of virtual machines (VMs) a block can typically host depends on the type of Horizon VMs used.
-See VMware vCenter Server for details.
-Resource blocks can be either in the same location as the Connection Servers or in a different location, using the Remote Agents deployment model.
+Each block is made up of one or more resource clusters, and each block usually has its own hypervisor manager.

 To add more resource capacity, we simply add more resource blocks.
 We also add more Connection Servers to add the capability for more session connections within the pod.

-Depending on the types of VMs (instant clones, full clones, and if using App Volumes), a resource block could host a different number of VMs (see Scalability and Availability).
+Depending on the types of VMs, (type of clones, and if using App Volumes), a resource block could host a different number of VMs.
 Typically, we have multiple resource blocks and up to seven Connection Servers in a pod capable of hosting up to 20,000 sessions.
 For numbers above that, we deploy additional pods.

 As you can see, this approach allows us to design a single block capable of thousands of sessions that can then be repeated to create a pod capable of handling 20,000 sessions.
-Multiple pods grouped using either the Universal Broker or Cloud Pod Architecture can then be used to scale the environment as large as needed.
+Multiple pods grouped to scale the environment as large as required, using Cloud Pod Architecture.

 Options regarding the location of management components, such as Connection Servers, include:

-- Co-located on the same vSphere hosts as the desktops and RDSH servers that will serve end-users
+• Co-located on the same hypervisor hosts as the desktops and RDSH servers that will serve end-users

-If you place everything on the same vSphere cluster, you should ensure resource prioritization for the Horizon 8 management components.
-Sizing of resources (for example, virtual desktops) must also take into account the overhead of the management servers.
-See vSphere Resource Management for more information on how to configure resource prioritization on vSphere..
+If you place everything on the same cluster, you should ensure resource prioritization for the Horizon 8 management components.
+The sizing of resources (for example, virtual desktops) must also take into account the overhead of the management servers.

-Table 3: Pod and Block Design for this Reference Architecture
+Table 5: Pod and block design for this reference architecture

 Cloud Pod Architecture

-The following figure shows a logical overview of a basic two-site CPA implementation.
+The following figure shows a logical overview of a basic two-pod CPA implementation.

 For the full documentation on how to set up and configure CPA, refer to Cloud Pod Architecture in Horizon 8.